[Skip to Content]

 SURF Physician-Scientist Program (SURF PS)

-The SUNY Upstate Medical University SURF Physician-Scientist Program (SURF PS) is a special pathway and admissions option for the Summer Undergraduate Research Fellowship (SURF).
-This initiative is aimed at exposing undergraduates, specifically students from backgrounds underrepresented in science and healthcare, to the career path of a physician-scientist.
+The SUNY Upstate Medical University SURF Physician-Scientist Program is a special pathway and admissions option of the Summer Undergraduate Research Fellowship (SURF) Program.
+This initiative is aimed at exposing a small number of undergraduates to the career path of a physician-scientist.

 Prospective fellows will apply alongside traditional SURF students.
 Accepted fellows will be exposed to basic and translational science alongside both a Faculty Research Advisor and a current MD/PhD student mentor who is in the PhD portion of training.
 Fellows will have the opportunity to fulfill clinical curiosity in weekly rounds with a faculty member.
 The remaining requirements and events are the same as those for their fellow SURF peers.